ManiGillier/glados/fcc_reference/fcc_reference.md

 The FCC compilation step do not implement any static analysis.

-These are the direct cause of some -- sadly -- not implemented behavious :
+These are the direct cause of some -- sadly -- not implemented behavious:

 - We cannot check for direct division by zero.
   For example: (10 divisé par 0) will not result in an error at compile-time.